GoogleChrome/web.dev/src/site/content/en/notifications/use-push-notifications-to-engage-users/index.md

 *   [Service workers](https://developers.google.com/web/fundamentals/primers/service-workers) can run in the background and display notifications even when your app isn't visible on screen.

-*   Push technology lets a server decide when to send notifications.
+*   Push technology lets you configure your server to send notifications when it makes sense for your app.
 A push service creates unique URLs for each subscribed service worker.
-Sending messages to the URL raises events on the service worker.
+Sending messages to a service worker's URL raises events on that service worker, prompting it to display a notification.

 In the following example flow, the client and service worker use vanilla JavaScript with no extra libraries.
 The server is built with the [`express` npm package](https://www.npmjs.com/package/express) on [Node.js](https://nodejs.org/en/), and uses the [`web-push` npm package](https://www.npmjs.com/package/web-push) to send notifications.
 To send information to the server, the client makes a call to a POST URL that the server has exposed.